Defending against Jailbreak through Early Exit Generation of Large Language Models: Background and Related Work

-\textbf{Prompt Crafting.} \citet{wei2023jailbrokendoesllmsafety} found that LLMs are often vulnerable to jailbreaks due to competing objectives and mismatched generalizations.
+Jailbreak attacks are generally categorized into prompt crafting and token optimizing. \textbf{Prompt Crafting.} The study in \cite{wei2023jailbrokendoesllmsafety} found that LLMs are often vulnerable to jailbreaks due to competing objectives and mismatched generalizations.
 They proposed 30 jailbreak methods to elicit harmful responses from GPT and Claude.
-To reduce the manual effort involved in crafting prompts, \citet{yu2024gptfuzzerredteaminglarge, mehrotra2024treeattacksjailbreakingblackbox, chao2024jailbreakingblackboxlarge} developed several automatic frameworks for jailbreaking LLMs.
-These frameworks typically create a virtual context and suppress the denying output, which utilize the result founded in \citet{wei2023jailbrokendoesllmsafety}.

-\textbf{Token Optimizing.} In a white-box setting, attackers have access to the gradients of LLMs, allowing them to optimize prompts to increase the likelihood of generating affirmative responses. \citet{GCG} achieved jailbreak by optimizing an adversarial suffix to minimize the loss of the desired prefix of outputting.
-The AutoDAN attack constructed prompts that can pass perplexity testing \cite{liu2024autodangeneratingstealthyjailbreak}.
-Additionally, \citet{qiang2024hijackinglargelanguagemodels} combined In-Context Learning (ICL) with model gradients to distract the model’s attention and generate harmful content.
+To alleviate the burden of manually designing jailbreak prompts, recent studies \cite{yu2024gptfuzzerredteaminglarge,mehrotra2024treeattacksjailbreakingblackbox,chao2024jailbreakingblackboxlarge} have introduced automated frameworks for generating effective attacks against LLMs. \textbf{Token Optimizing.} In a white-box setting, attackers have access to the gradients of LLMs, allowing them to optimize prompts to increase the likelihood of generating affirmative responses.
+GCG attack \cite{GCG} achieved jailbreak by optimizing an adversarial suffix to minimize the loss of the desired prefix of outputting.
+The AutoDAN attack \cite{liu2024autodangeneratingstealthyjailbreak}. constructed prompts that can pass perplexity testing Additionally, ICL attack \cite{qiang2024hijackinglargelanguagemodels} combined In-Context Learning with model gradients to distract the model’s attention and generate harmful content.